 A big part of the fun is at Disney's expense.
 The Shrek films ruthlessly skewer sacred fairy tales and take special glee in directing barbed zingers at Disney.

 The Shrek theme park attraction adopts the messin'-with-the-Mouse mantle.
-Given Universal Studios' proximity to the Disney parks in both California and Florida, it's even more outrageous to catch the sly references.
+Given Universal Studios' proximity to Walt Disney World in Florida, it's even more outrageous to catch the sly references.
 For example, the presentation begins with the adorable Tinker Bell flying across the screen, dispensing her pixie dust...and getting eaten by a frog.
 And you have to love the poster in the queue that advertises the "Enchanted Tick Room" located in "Parasiteland."